willtp87/in-your-voices/README.md

 ## Contribute

-This is an open source project you can help or contribute to [Patreon](https://www.patreon.com/WilliamPanting).
+This is an open source project you can help develop it or contribute to [Patreon](https://www.patreon.com/WilliamPanting).

 ## Disclaimer